apache/arrow/rust/arrow/README.md

 #### cache-line aligned memory management

 The arrow format recommends storing buffers aligned with cache lines, and this crate adopts this behavior.
-However, Rust's global allocator does not allocates memory aligned with cache-lines.
+However, Rust's global allocator does not allocate memory aligned with cache-lines.
 As such, many of the low-level operations related to memory management require `unsafe`.

 #### Interpreting bytes

-The arrow format is specified in bytes (`u8`), which can be logically represented as certain types depending on the DataType.
+The arrow format is specified in bytes (`u8`), which can be logically represented as certain types depending on the `DataType`.
 For many operations, such as access, representation, numerical computation and string manipulation, it is often necessary to interpret bytes as other physical types (e.g. `i32`).